Importance sampling for a simple Markovian intensity model using subsolutions: Subsolutions and associated sampling algorithms

-The choice of $\alpha (x,c)$ according to \eqref{eq:alpha} is a solution to the stationary equation \eqref{eq:alphaH} for the case of general $a_i$'s in \eqref{eq:Model}, not just the effectively one-dimensional case discussed in the last paragraph.
-Thus, in accordance with the previous discussion it is tempting to base the sampling distribution on this choice.
-However, this $\alpha(x,c)$ is not a conservative vector field in general.
-Indeed, for $d=2$ the (scalar) curl of $\alpha(x,c)$ is such that the necessary condition for there to exist a potential $A(x,c)$ with $\alpha (x,c) = DA(x,c)$ becomes
+The function $\alpha (\bx,c)$ defined by \eqref{eq:alpha} is a solution to the stationary equation \eqref{eq:alphaH} \PN{for the general model \eqref{eq:Model}, with different intensities $a_i$,} not just the effectively one-dimensional case of \cite{CarmonaCrepey}. \PN{It is therefore tempting to base the sampling distribution on this choice also for the general model}.
+However, this $\alpha(\bx,c)$ is not necessarily a conservative vector field: for $d=2$ the (scalar) curl of $\alpha(\bx,c)$ is such that the necessary condition for existence of a potential $A(\bx,c)$ with $\alpha (\bx,c) = \gradx A(\bx,c)$ becomes

-which clearly does not hold when the two groups have different intensities.
-At the moment, for general choices of $a \in \R ^d$ and $b \geq 0$, it is not known to the authors how to find the $\Mane$ potential $S^{c}(0,x)$ corresponding to \eqref{eq:Model}; for certain intensity models $\lambda$ the above choice may still work.
-Still, the obtained results can be used to guide the design of sampling algorithms and one suggestion is discussed next.
+which does not hold when the two groups have different intensities.
+At the moment, for general choices of $\mathbf{a} \in \R ^d$ and $b > 0$, it is not known to the authors how to find the $\Mane$ potential $S^{c}(0,\bx)$ corresponding to \eqref{eq:Model}; \PN{for example, for the case $b=0$ the above choice does produce a conservative vector field and we can use the corresponding subsolution.} \PN{Still, the obtained results can be used to guide the design of sampling algorithms and next we discuss one suggestion.}